NGSEP/NGSEPcore/README.txt

 	-o FILE		: Output file with called variants in VCF format -d FILE		: File with the information of individuals assigned to each pool
+	-m INT		: Maximum number of pools in which a variant can appear.
+Default 0 (no filter).
+	-b		: Report only biallelic variants.

 A pools configuration file must be provided with the option -d.
 It should be a text file separated by semicolon and having one row for each individual.
 The